-Our Ignite Campaign began with a conversation in 2005 between Howard R. Lipman, then Vice President, and retiring professor Stephen M. Fain.
-They both felt it was time to encourage FIU faculty and staff to give back to our university.
-Stephen agreed to serve as founding chair of this effort, with the understanding that the program would not simply celebrate "big givers," but focus on recognizing those making sincere gifts, no matter the size.
-Howard proposed donor directed giving, allowing potential donors to create and support the specific projects that matter most to them.
-The university would provide the service to gather and protect the funds raised.
-In 2006, Howard left FIU before the initial fundraising model was realized.
+Our Ignite Campaign began with a conversation in 2005 between Howard R. Lipman, then Vice President of Advancement, and retiring professor Stephen (Steve) M. Fain.
+They both felt it was time to encourage FIU faculty and staff to give back to our University.
+Steve agreed to serve as founding chair of this effort, with the understanding that the program would not simply celebrate "big givers," but focus on recognizing those making sincere gifts – no matter the size.
+Howard proposed donor-directed giving, allowing potential donors to create and support specific projects that dealt with issues, problems or potentials that represented their particular interest.
+Upon receiving their gifts, the campaign would provide the services required to gather and protect the funds raised.
+In 2006, Howard left FIU before the initial fundraising model was implemented, and it lay dormant.

 Upon Howard's return to FIU in 2010, the duo reunited and rekindled the flame that would soon become the Ignite Campaign.
-A small steering committee formed, which included Deborah O'Neil, former editor of FIU Magazine; Terry Witherell, Vice President for External Relations; and Lillian Kopenhaver, Dean Emeritus and Professor.
-Deborah suggested "Ignite" as the name or theme of the campaign, while Terry and Lillian proposed a distinctive pin to recognize donors.
+A small steering committee formed, which included Deborah O'Neil, Editor of FIU Magazine; Terry Witherell, Vice President for External Affairs; Lillian Kopenhaver, Dean Emeritus and Professor; and George Corton, Assistant Vice President for Development.
+Deborah and Terry suggested "Ignite" as the name or theme of the campaign and Lillian proposed a distinctive pin to recognize donors.

-As we begin 2017’s Ignite Campaign, we are empowered by the successes you have helped us achieve during the past five years, and challenged by what lies ahead.
-The campaign begins with the introduction of a new pin design by Oscar Negret.
-We plan to keep this basic design and build on it each year, then introduce a special pin to celebrate the Tenth Anniversary of the Ignite Campaign in 2022.
+As we began 2017 Ignite Campaign, we were empowered by the successes achieved during the previous five years and challenged by what lay ahead.
+The campaign began with the introduction of a new pin design by Oscar Negret.